A Survey on Cyber-Resilience Approaches for Cyber-Physical Systems: Systematic Survey on Cyber-Resilience Literature

 In the case of hardware diversification, it is required to design if all the different components will be active at the same time or if they will act as a cold backup that is activated after the primary system is attacked.
 For example, authors in \cite{chaves_improving_2017} use diversity to improve cyber-resilience for industrial control systems.
 The strategy is implemented using primary and redundant PLCs from different vendors to enhance cyber-resilience.

-\textit{Advantages and limitations:} When the diversity is used with different implementations, it helps to create a system with independent vulnerabilities.
+\textit{Advantages and limitations:} When diversity is used with different implementations, it helps to create a system with independent vulnerabilities.
 This way, when a component is attacked, it can be disabled to continue working with the diversified copy.
-This may be applied to sensor, actuators, and controllers attacks.
+This may be applied to sensors, actuators, and controllers attacks.
 The advantage is that the system keeps all the functionalities working and it is possible to ensure the correct behavior of the control.
 However, this approach may be expensive due to the required extra hardware and it only addresses attacks at the endpoints.
 Also, it requires extra management and maintenance effort, for example, to apply the software updates to a wider and more diverse group of components.

 \subsubsubsection{Segmentation} The design of a \gls*{cps} must consider how to prevent attacks and be more tolerant to intrusions from the beginning.
-Network segmentation strategy separates logically or physically the components to reduce the attack surface, contain and limit the damage of a successful attack.
-The components may be separated based on their criticality, trustworthy or functionality \cite{gengeSegmentation, 10.1007/978-3-642-41488-6_12}.
+A network segmentation strategy separates logically or physically the components to reduce the attack surface.
+It also contains and limits the damages of a successful attack.
+The components may be separated based on their level of criticality, trustworthiness, or functionality \cite{gengeSegmentation, 10.1007/978-3-642-41488-6_12}.

-According to the results achieved in \cite{gengeSegmentation}, this technique also contributes to building more intrusions tolerant \gls*{cps}.
+According to the results achieved in \cite{gengeSegmentation}, this technique also contributes to building more intrusion-tolerant \gls*{cps}.
 Network segmentation may be designed considering the Process-Aware Control approach presented in \cite{10.1007/978-3-642-41488-6_12}.
 It establishes that attacks on some components generate a greater risk than attacks on other components in the same system.
 For this reason, it is important to classify the different network components and the control loops according to the impact they may have on the operation of the \gls*{cps}.
 This approach would allow protecting the essential components in a better way.
-Following this idea, it also allows having the notion of \textit{more insecure} nodes (for example, a node that uses wireless communication technologies) and therefore place them in a network segment separate from the other nodes that are considered as a trust zone.
+Following this idea, it also allows having the notion of \textit{more insecure} nodes (for example, a node that uses wireless communication technologies), e.g., to place them in a network segment separated from the other nodes that are considered as a trust zone.

 A segmented architecture can help to absorb the impact of a compromise and prevent cascading failures \cite{9693217}.
 A network susceptible to large cascade failures is likely to have severe damage to disturbances, which limits the absorption and recovery required to build a resilient system.
 For this reason, the dependencies and links between nodes should be designed to minimize the likelihood that a failure propagates easily from one node to another.